Maven Trading Review (2025): Is It the Cheapest Prop Firm? (MVN8 to get 8% Off)

 Challenge Account Options

 Maven Trading provides three challenge models: 1-Step, 2-Step, and 3-Step.
+The fewer the steps, the faster the funding (and the higher the blood pressure).
 Each has different rules, pricing, and risk management requirements.

 maven